dwalbeck/job_tracker/README.md

 # Job Tracker Application

-A comprehensive job tracking application built with a React frontend, FastAPI backend, and PostgreSQL database.
+A comprehensive job tracking application built with a React frontend, FastAPI Python backend, and PostgreSQL database.
 This full-stack application helps you manage job opportunities throughout the hiring process with features for tracking applications, managing contacts, scheduling interviews, and organizing notes.
+It will also parse job descriptions and extract keywords, then modify your resume to include the keywords that you've approved.
+Cover letter writing is all automated, with each catered to the job applied for.

+This application allows you to configure which language model you want to use for different processes, as well as which conversion library to use for converting your resume (necessary for better interaction with the LLM's).
+It also gives you the option to use refined tools for editing, that do require a subscription, or using very basic free methods.
+I hope that you find this tool useful and that it helps you in finding your next big adventure with work.

+## Features
+- Job posting tracking and organization through 4 universal stages
+- Supports docx, odt, pdf and html file formats
+- Automated configurable rotation of job posting status
+- Contacts available both globally and per Job Posting
+- Generic notes used both globally and per Job Posting
+- Calendar appointment both global and per Job
+- Calendar reminders with notification alerts
+- Each posting and interview can be scored, which is averaged for an overall job score
+- Multiple resume baselines can be defined
+- Job qualifications and keywords extracted and selectable for approval
+- Resume custom modified from baseline and tailored to the Job Posting with reversible edits
+- Automatic cover letter creation specific to Job posting
+- Company research report generation
+- Add data is exportable at any time
+- Wysiwyg editor for making changes to resume or cover letters
+- Selection of LLM models to use for different actions is configurable to your preference
+- Intuitive, clean and easy to read display of information across all pages
+- Dynamic searches that update display per character entered
+- Free stuff animal! ...
+I mean, you can use it with your favorite stuffed animal

 ## 🏗️ Architecture Overview